-Factory Reset Protection (FRP) is a feature added to Android device since Android Lollipop.
+Factory Reset Protection (FRP), also known as Google account verification, is a feature added to Android device since Android Lollipop.
 Most stock Android models are equipped with this feature.
-Once you enable FRP on your phone, when you or others try to set up the phone after performing factory resetting in recovery mode, the phone will require the Google username and password to enter.
+Once you enable FRP on your phone, when you or others try to set up the phone after factory reset in recovery mode, the phone will require you to verify your account.
+You must enter Google username and password to access the phone.
 You could see the following page.

-Tip: Resetting your Android phone to factory settings will wipe out all data in your phone, so you may want to back up important files to computer before resetting.
-Android Data Recovery can help you with that.
+Tip: Resetting your Android phone to factory settings will wipe out all data in your phone, so you may want to back up important files to computer (opens new window) before resetting.
+Android Data Backup & Restore can help you with that.

 FRP is automatically enabled once you have added a Google account to your phone.
 To add a Google account:

-To disable FRP, you just have to remove the account from your phone.
+To disable FRP, you just have to remove Google account from your phone.

 Tip: to avoid the trouble of FRP, you should not factory reset your phone in 24 hours after you have recently changed the Google password associated to your phone.
 Due to security reason, Android wouldn't allow you to set up your phone with a Google password that is newly reset within 24 hours.